balinterdi/balinterdi.github.com/source/_posts/2016-11-11-enable-fastboot-for-your-ember-app.markdown

 I recently went through the process of enabling the demo version of the [Rock and Roll application](http://rockandrollwithemberjs.com) to run in Fastboot.
-Below, I'm going to tell you about the challenges I encountered and how I overcame them in the hope that it will prove valuable when you do the same for your app.
+Below, I'm going to tell you about the challenges I encountered and how I overcame them in the hope that my journey will prove valuable when you do the same for your app.

 ## Installing the add-on

-As FastBoot is a regular Ember add-on, that one was a piece of cake:
+FastBoot is a regular Ember add-on, so installing it is piece of cake:

     $ ember install ember-cli-fastboot